CybexDex/cybex-web/app/help/en/dex/introduction.md

   denotes simply as USD, EUR, CNY, etc. in the wallet.
 These digital tokens represent the same value as their underlaying physical asset.
 Hence 1 USD in this wallet is worth $1 and can be redeemed as such.
-Any of these tokens is backed by BitShares' company shares (BTS) being locked up as collateral and being available for settlement at its current price.
+Any of these tokens is backed by BitShares' company shares (CYB) being locked up as collateral and being available for settlement at its current price.